ynput/ayon-dependencies-tool/README.md

 - `list-bundles` - lists all bundles on Ayon server

 TODO:
-- [ ] reuse python version from Installer (requirement for `pyenv`?)
+- [ ] force to reuse python version from Installer (make `pyenv` required)
-- [ ] handle runtime dependencies too
+- [ ] safe runtime dependencies
-    - consider runtime dependencies from installer
+    - dependencies and runtime dependencies are not validated agains each other
-    - give option to addons define their runtime dependencies
+    - single pip module can be installed in dependencies and in runtime dependencies
 - [ ] skip dependency package creation if there are not any addons with dependencies
 - [ ] Provide dockerized AYON service manageable by directly by [ASH (AYON service host)](https://github.com/ynput/ash)